 Dr. James Krieg is a specialist in orthopedic trauma.
 He works in Philadelphia, PA.
 His clinical interests include dislocation and fractures (broken bones).
 Dr. Krieg is professionally affiliated with Thomas Jefferson University Hospital and Bryn Mawr Hospital.
 After attending UMDNJ-New Jersey Medical School, he completed his residency training at the University of Iowa Hospitals & Clinics.
 He honors several insurance carriers, including Coventry, United Healthcare HSA, and United Healthcare HMO.
 He is accepting new patients.

 Clinical interests: Fractures, Dislocation

-Dr. Susan Harding is an orthopedic traumatologist and hand surgeon.
-These areas are among her clinical interests: knee problems, foot problems, and shoulder surgery.
+Dr. Susan Harding, who practices in Philadelphia, PA, is a medical specialist in orthopedic trauma and hand surgery.
+She is a graduate of MCP Hahnemann School of Medicine and a graduate of Medical College of Pennsylvania Hospital's residency program.
+Dr. Harding's clinical interests include knee problems, foot problems, and shoulder surgery.
 United Healthcare Platinum, United Healthcare Navigate, and Coventry are among the insurance carriers that Dr. Harding honors.
-Before performing her residency at Medical College of Pennsylvania Hospital, Dr. Harding attended MCP Hahnemann School of Medicine.
-She is professionally affiliated with Hahnemann University Hospital.
+She is affiliated with Hahnemann University Hospital.